ANDREW S. MATHEWS

 B.Sc., Philosophy and Physics, Leeds University, England, 1991.

-Science, technology, anthropology of bureaucracy, environmental history, forests and forestry in Mexico, community forest management, statemaking, Latin America and Mexico.
+Environmental anthropology, environmental history, forests and forestry in Mexico and Italy, historical ecology, natural history, community forest management, statemaking, Latin America and climate change policy, ecological modeling, anthropology of bureaucracy, political anthropology

 Awards and Fellowships